 Computer access to the library catalog and WordPerfect were offered in 1990.
 In 1994, computer access to the Monmouth County Library and Microsoft Works were added; Internet access was added in 1998.
 By 2003, all check-out and discharging functions were done by computer.
 Library services are available six days a week for a total of 46 ½ hours a week.

-Currently, in 2015 the library serves not only the community’s needs for books and materials that can be checked out but as a communications/technology center for patrons’ use.
-There are five computers for the public use, as well as a copy machine that can send faxes.
-Customers can access a free Wifi connection inside the library as well as outside on the Wifi patio.
+Currently, the library serves not only the community’s needs for books and materials that can be checked out but as a communications/technology center for patrons’ use.
+There are five computers for the public to use, and eight Chromebooks available for students to use after-school, thanks to a generous grant from the Education Foundation of Little Silver (EFLS).
+In addition, the library has a copy machine that can send faxes and a scanner available for patron use.
+Customers can access a free WiFi connection inside the library as well as outside on the WiFi patio.
 Patrons may choose to receive an online newsletter which is emailed to them on the first of each month, detailing upcoming library events.